-&lt;sup>96 In order to make a full assessment it is considered necessary to assess the environmental effects of associated transport schemes on the A10 corridor) and Cambourne and Bourn Airfield (i.e. schemes on the A428 corridor).
+&lt;sup>95 In order to make a full assessment it is considered necessary to assess the environmental effects of associated transport schemes when assessing options dealing with Waterbeach, (i.e. schemes on the A10 corridor) and Cambourne and Bourn Airfield (i.e. schemes on the A428 corridor).
 This inclusion of the effect of transport schemes as part of the assessment of local plan options is carried out on a precautionary basis since it should be noted that these transport improvements are not proposed solely because of any Local Plan allocation since they also are also considered necessary to address existing issues.
 They have been identified as schemes for consideration though the City Deal process.
 In particular, the public transport scheme between the A428 and Cambridge including new Park and Ride has been identified as a phase 1 priority.
 The effects of these schemes have been assessed as part of the Local Transport Plan 3 Strategic Environmental Assessment and appropriate mitigation measures suggested within that assessment.